4 Things I Avoid to Keep My Pain Levels Low

 While I was there supporting Oska Wellness and very proud to do so, I was in a weird cross-position between being there supporting a sponsor but also as a patient.

-Hearing so many people talk about their pains, their illnesses, their surgeries, and all that they go through and have been through, brought pain to the top of my mind – a place I’ve worked hard to keep away from pain.
+Hearing so many people talk about their pains, their illnesses, their surgeries, and all that they go through and have been through, brought pain to the top of my focus – something I’ve worked hard to avoid.

-What was really interesting is that as soon as the event was over and I was back to only being surrounded by a few trusted friends my pain decreased back to the usual ignorable level.
-(Yes, I know ignorable is not a word, but it should be).
+What was really interesting is that as soon as the event was over and I was back to only being surrounded by a few trusted friends, my pain decreased back to a level that I could ignore.

 This whole situation brought to mind a few things that I’ve done to help decrease my pain, or rather things that I’ve avoided because they increase my pain.